vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 like to empty school and colleges, to mark his protest against the ruinous system of administration.
-The stimulus which the movement for National Education received in the Anti-Partition days lay entirely in re- pression.
+The stimulus which the movement for National Education received in the Anti-Partition days lay entirely in re###pression.
 In Bengal, where the student world was harassed and persecuted, the movement of National Education spread like wild fire, and within less than an year since the movement was inaugurated, nearly
-10,000 students enrolled their names in the National Schools and colleges, directed by leaders of the Mode- rate Party like the late Dr. Rash Behari Ghose and the late Sir Gurudas Banerjea.
-In Maharashtra, on the con- trary, repression being comparatively mild (1905-07), there was less opportunity for National Education to grow.
+10,000 students enrolled their names in the National Schools and colleges, directed by leaders of the Mode###rate Party like the late Dr. Rash Behari Ghose and the late Sir Gurudas Banerjea.
+In Maharashtra, on the con###trary, repression being comparatively mild (1905-07), there was less opportunity for National Education to grow.
 The Samartha Vidyalaya established by Prof.
 Bijapurkar and patronized by Mr. Tilak was a model